sylvaindecout/jooq-handson/doc/conclusion.md

 Finally, the fact that jOOQ is easy to integrate and can live alongside JPA makes it especially convenient for a gradual migration.

+To go into this topic in further detail, [a series of articles about jOOQ and legacy code is available on Shodo's blog](https://shodo.io/jooq-et-le-code-legacy-1).

 ## Side notes

 * Code generation is not mandatory.
 But do you really want to do it manually, and even more so have to maintain it?